 These meetings provide a safe, confidential space for loved ones to share their feelings and thoughts without fear of judgment, or worrying about triggering the addicted person in their life.

-Just like Alcoholics Anonymous (which is a separate organisation), Al-Anon holds regular meetings all over the UK.
+Just like Alcoholics Anonymous (which is a separate organisation), Al-Anon holds regular meetings all over the UK, including in York.

 Outpatient Treatment Via A Local Drug & Alcohol Team In York